feltcute/ModdingDocsMGD/Doc/GettingStarted/MetaCreation.rst

 ----------------

 The description goes into a scrollable text box and is presented by default to the user.
+Can make use of :ref:`TextStylingMarkup`.

+| Given it is a single string, you can use ```\n`` to give your description
+| line
+| breaks
+| when displayed.

 The opening should be a single-sentence summary, ideally the same as the one on your mod wiki page.

 The rest should focus on generally useful information about your mod, such as how the user can begin its content in-game.

-You can use :ref:`TextStylingMarkup`.

 **testedFor**
 --------------

+.. warning:: This key has evolved from its previous use of floats, and will require the new method below in an upcoming breaking release.

 The last version of the game the mod has been tested against.

+MGD internally uses `semantic versioning <https://semver.org/>`_ to keep track of breaking game versions, following the *Major.Minor.Patch* model.

-**Unlike most keys for modding, this only takes a float or integer.**
+**Unlike most keys for modding, this only takes an integer.**
-This means you do not enclose it in "quotation marks", and you only use numbers and optionally decimal values.
+This means you do not enclose it in "quotation marks", you only use numbers.

 .. code-block:: javascript

-    "testedFor": 25.2,

-This should be a numerical value provided by the last game version tested for.
-If the last game version was a patch version with a letter (e.g. 25.2**b**), always exclude the letter and just use the numerical value as-is.
+    "testedFor": {"major": 25, "minor": 3, "patch": 1},

+Consider the game release `Alpha-v25.3a` to the above.

+- `"major":` is the major game version (e.g. 25), signifying major game updates that can break older mods, or have features your mod depends on that older releases don't have.
+- `"minor":` is the minor game version (e.g. 3), signifying small game updates that can break older mods, or have features your mod depends on that older releases don't have.
+- `"patch":` is the patch game version (e.g. 1), where the numerical value starting from 1 is equivalent to the alphabetical patch version (3 is c, **0 is none**, etc.).
+They don't break mods tested against older patches, but may break newer mods dependant on bug fixes from the newer version.

 .. tip::